Alcohol and cancer

 Can I drink more on social occasions?

 Drinking large amounts of alcohol at once (binge drinking) is not recommended.
-For people who drink alcohol, the recommendations are an average of no more than two standard drinks a day.
+For people who use alcohol, the recommendations are an average of no more than two standard drinks a day.

 Smoking and alcohol